-In this article, we will go further into the notion of charismatic leadership and its characteristics, examples, and importance, which might help you distinguish the differences and similarities between charismatic and transformational leadership.
+In this article, we will go further into charismatic leadership and its characteristics, examples, and importance, which might help you distinguish the differences and similarities between charismatic and transformational leadership.
 If you are considering whether a charismatic leadership style suits you or not, let’s dive in.

 Table of Contents

 |Where did Max Weber come from?||German|